Voxelum/MatCraft/README.md

 # MatCraft

-This is a minecraft mod
+Minecraft mod for minecraft 1.9

-works in minecraft 1.9
+Thanks for the contribution from @Ci010, which solved a major bug in multithread implementation

 This uses the ThreeDemensionalGraphing class to graph in minecraft